mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 [Elmo](http://elmo.ee/charging-network/) operates a large network of chargers in Estonia, basically covering all country.
 The DC speed is 30kW and the prices are as follows:

-* 1,5€ for 10 minutes which translates to 0,3€/kWh
+* 1,5€ for 10 minutes which translates to 0,3€/kWh or 0,15€/min (beware of slower charging of just 30kW though)
-* 3€ for 20min which is 0,3€/kWh
+* 3€ for 20min which is 0,3€/kWh or 0,15€/min
-* 4,5€ for up to 1 hour which translates to 0,15€/kWh
+* 4,5€ for up to 1 hour which translates to 0,15€/kWh or 0,075€/min

-WARNING: Elmo doesn't seem to use CCS connectors, they only use CHAdeMO (and Type 2 for slow AC 22kW charging).
+WARNING: Elmo chargers do not provide CCS connectors, they only use CHAdeMO (and Type 2 for slow AC 22kW charging).
 So for example for Model 3 you'll need an adapter.
 Also, some users complained that it's not possible to register on the spot and simply charge - the